robertwahler/jammer/README.md

 This is a work in progress.
 The following features need to be added or wired up.

-* Menu animations
-* Audio mixer
+* Audio mixer.
+(Audio on/off currently implemented)

 Features
 --------

 * Loosely coupled, type safe event system
-* Unit testing of custom framework for both straight-up C# and Unity Monobehaviours
+* Unit testing of custom framework for both straight-up C# and Unity MonoBehaviours
 * Single scene or multi-scene game support.
 Play testing can be started from any scene to speed development.
 * Lighting fast syntax checking for Vim users
 * Optional Ruby scripting framework to make CLI tasks easy to create and